babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 permission case is covered by [[posix-file-permissions]].
 The full view set is an accepted port limitation.

+## parent of a single dot-prefixed component differs on Node - accepted

+`parent` on Node uses `path.dirname` with a guard so a single-component path like `"foo"` returns `nil`, matching the JVM. `path.dirname` cannot distinguish `"foo"` from `"./foo"` (both yield `"."`), so `(parent "./foo")` returns `nil` on Node where the JVM returns `"."`.
+This is a lexical normalization difference, the same class as other Node path-string diffs, and not worth a hand-written parser.

+## copy of a directory source differs on Node - accepted

+JVM `copy` of a directory source creates an empty target directory.
+The Node branch calls `copyFileSync`, which throws `EISDIR` on a directory. `copy-tree` is the directory API; copying a bare directory with `copy` is rare.
+The divergence is accepted rather than guarded.

 ## move :atomic-move is ignored on Node - accepted

 JVM `move` honors `:atomic-move` through `StandardCopyOption/ATOMIC_MOVE`.
 The Node